siberiantaco/paymentgate/README.md

 Main points:

-* To start process consumer of the service should create a payment entity.
+* To start payment process consumer of the service should create a payment entity.
 All the nececary information is supposed to be presented on this
 stage: account to withdraw, account to replenish and transfer amount.